tspike2k/djinnprint/README.md

 ### Initializing djinnprint

-Under some platforms (such as Windows) djinnprint will need to be initialized in order to setup pointers to the standard output/error streams.
+Under some platforms (such as Windows) djinnprint will need to be initialized in order to set up pointers to the standard output/error streams.
 This is done automatically if module constructors are enabled.
-If module constructors are disabled (in the case of compiling without the D-runtime or using the -betterC compiler switch in DMD) djinnprint.useModuleConstructors must be set to false and djinnprint.init should be called before the calls to any print functions.
+If module constructors are disabled (in the case of compiling without the D-runtime or using the -betterC compiler switch in DMD) djinnprint.useModuleConstructors must be set to false and djinnprint.init should be called before calling any of the printing functions provided by djinnprint.

 ## Status